• Level of education

 Syllabus

-CM5 1.5h: Metamorphism and geodynamics: ancient mountain ranges
+CM5 1.5 hours: Metamorphism and geodynamics: ancient mountain ranges

-CM6 1.5h: Texture of metamorphic rocks and introduction to the chemical representation of metamorphic reactions
+CM6 1.5 hours: Texture of metamorphic rocks and introduction to the chemical representation of metamorphic reactions

-TP5: Optical microscopy of metamorphic rocks
+TP5: Optical microscopy observations of metamorphic rocks

 Read more

-Target skills
+Targeted skills

 Skills targeted by the EU:

-• Know how to relate the mineralogy, petrology and geochemistry of rocks and discuss their genesis in their geodynamic context.
+• Know how to relate the mineralogy, petrology, and geochemistry of rocks and discuss their genesis in their geodynamic context.

 Read more